vincentiroleh/rename_files/README.md

 This is a simple python program the helps you do the work, and focus more on other interesting thing.

 To run the program on your local machine, install python, clone the repo to your local machine, update the listdir path with yours.

-follow me on medium for in depth tutorial on how the program works.
-Lets learn together. https://medium.com/@irolehvincent